FitzwilliamMuseum/egyptiancoffins/_nespawershefyt/constructed.md

 category: nespawershefyt
 images:
  -
-   url: images/coffins/nespawershefyt/
+   url: nespawershefytsidr.jpg
-   alt: test
+   alt: Christ’s Thorn or sidr (Ziziphus spina-christi)
  -
    url: images/coffins/nespawershefyt/
-   alt: test
+   alt: Sycomore fig (Ficus sycomorus)
 ---

 Examination of Nespawershefyt’s coffin set reveals that the main structural elements are made from three different species of wood – Christ’s Thorn or sidr (Ziziphus spina-christi), sycomore fig (Ficus sycomorus) and tamarisk (Tamarix aphylla), all of which occur naturally in Egypt.
 Unlike some coffins, which are made by hollowing out a log, Nespawershefyt’s coffin set has been constructed entirely from roughly cut planks and pieces of wood (some of which have been reused from other objects) attached to each other using joints, connectors and a layer of animal glue.
 The flaws and gaps in between the structure have been filled with many smaller blocks and slivers of wood, as well as two different types of paste -a rough brown calcite and clay paste and a coarse pink calcite paste.
 While, on the one hand, this rather piecemeal construction would seem at odds with the exquisite nature and technical accomplishment of the external textual and visual programme of the coffins, on the other hand it shows how a highly refined, luxury product could be produced from unpromising starting materials.